SneakyBugs/CoreWarden/docs/content/tutorials/installation-kubernetes.md

 title: Getting started on Kubernetes using Helm
 ---

-In this guide we will install Home DNS on a local Kubernetes cluster.
+In this guide we will install CoreWarden on a local Kubernetes cluster.

 You may follow this guide using a production Kubernetes cluster.
 Following the notes for production deployment, this guide can be used for